davento/codeStylistTA/README.md

 ## Back-end

 Powered by Flask.
 Create a virtual environment with the [environment.yml](https://github.com/davento/codeStylistTA/blob/dev/back/environment.yml) file.
-Activate it to install the necessary libraries shown in [requirements.txt](https://github.com/davento/codeStylistTA/blob/dev/back/requirements.txt) and run the app using ```flask --app app run```.
+Activate it and install the necessary libraries shown in [requirements.txt](https://github.com/davento/codeStylistTA/blob/dev/back/requirements.txt).
+Then, run the app using ```flask --app app run```.

 ## Extra Resources